 We know that the brow struggle is real right now.
-There are tons of DIY brow kits on the market that promise to help you wax, laminate, tint and thread your way to that fresh brow feeling at home.
+There are tons of DIY brow kits on the market that promise to help you wax, tint and thread your way to that fresh brow feeling at home.
 Despite their promises of a salon-quality finish, we’re here to remind you that brow treatments should be left in the trusted hands of professionals.
 Do we need to remind you of the over plucked brows of your youth?

-Can I do brow lamination at home?
+Can I tint my eyebrows at home?

 Eyebrow threading takes a lot of practise and technique; typically, a brow stylist will take a piece of thread, twist it and roll the thread over eyebrow hairs to remove them quickly and effectively.
-Brow threading kits can have severe consequences on not only the shape of your eyebrows, but the surrounding skin.
+Brow threading at home can have severe consequences on not only the shape of your eyebrows, but the surrounding skin.
 If the skin isn’t pulled tight enough, the quick back and forth motion of the thread can easily cut your skin.
-It’s extremely difficult to thread your own eyebrows and tighten your skin at the same time by yourself, therefore the chances of cutting your skin is much higher when using at-home threading kits.
+It’s extremely difficult to thread your own eyebrows and tighten your skin at the same time by yourself, therefore the chances of cutting your skin is much higher when using at home threading kits.

 If you really, really have to get rid of some of those stray hairs, consider using tweezers as an alternative to maintain your brow shape.
 Ideally, use this time to grow out your brows, so that when you return for a treatment, your stylist has the perfect base to work with when this is all over.